Updated July 29, 2021

 So, what can you do?
 There are some easy ways to avoid the extremely long lines on the Washington Ferries.
 Some are high tech, and some are just plain logic.
 Here are a few of the main tips, including trying a Camano Island getaway, instead.

-Typical two-boat service is down to just one boat every day of the week, so weekend travelers are sometimes forced to take other routes; not a favorite way to take a vacation.
+Typical two-boat service is down to just one boat, so travelers are sometimes forced to take other routes; not a favorite way to take a vacation.

 It gets crazy busy on the ferries on those three and four-day weekends.
 If you’re going to hop in your car on a Friday afternoon or Saturday morning to make a day of it, you’re probably going to end up frustrated You’ll have a better experience if you use a vacation day and either come a day early or make your own three-day weekend.